TorgeirBrenn/FleetSpeed/README.md

 cargo build
 cargo run
 ```
+The rust functionality is incomplete and not used.
+It was implemented for learning purposes.
+It can be run
-This will stream the AIS messages to `stdout`.
-Currently, there is no more functionality as this was purely a learning
+ and will then, for each second, display the number of AIS messages received the preceeding 10 seconds to `stdout`.
-exercise.
 The actual speed ranking is done in python using polars (which is all rust anyway).

 ## Build and run, python
 ```